The Real Reason Your Annual Report Feels Like a Chore

 There's no single villain here.
 Alignment breaks down because annual reports are genuinely cross-functional and most organizations don't treat them that way.

-Sound familiar?
-That's because it's the norm, not the exception.
-If you've been feeling like you're the only one running this project, you probably are.
-And that's the actual problem worth solving.
+If you've been feeling like you're running this solo, you probably are.
+And that's the actual problem worth fixing.

 And finance needs to be looped in from day one, not asked for numbers at the last minute.
 If the audit runs late, comms should know early enough to adjust.
-That's the difference between a manageable delay and a full-blown crisis.

 Get The Annual Report Checkpoint